mihaiC2/GTIO/ADRs/ADR006_project_managment_tools.md

 ## Decision Outcome
 Chosen Options:

-1. Discord for internal communication and meetings
+1. Discord for internal communication and meetings because it enhances communication with voice and text capabilities.
-2. Trello for sprint and task management
+2. Trello for sprint and task management because it simplifies sprint planning and task tracking using an intuitive and visual-friendly Kanban board system instead of GitHub issues.
-3. GitHub for decision documentation and code repository
+3. GitHub for decision documentation and code repository.
+It centralizes decision documentation and ensures proper version control for code and documentation.
+GitHub is widely used in the industry and it's very documented.
-4. Google Drive for internal document sharing
+4. Google Drive for internal document sharing, it facilitates easy access to shared documents and enables real-time collaboration.

+### Positive Consequences

+- Streamlined communication with Discord's voice and text features
+- Efficient task management with Trello's kanban boards
+- Centralized version control and documentation with GitHub
+- Easy document sharing and collaboration through Google Drive

+### Negative Consequences

+- Potential distractions from Discord's informal nature
+- Trello may become cluttered for large-scale project management